ClueQuest: Revenge of the Sheep

-cQ:Origenes is the most recent escape room to open at clueQuest, and is their most high-tech experience and first 3rd Generation room.
+cQ:Origenes is the fourth escape room to open at clueQuest, and is their most high-tech experience and first 3rd Generation room.
 When it started in 2018, it was immediately included on lists of top escape rooms in London, and the most difficult ones, too.

 The mission involves players shrinking down to fit inside Mr Q's mouse-sized operations centre, finding pieces of a broken computer and stopping the Professor's plans to destroy clueQuest via computer virus.